 Filmmakers love the game of poker for its tension, skill and psychological battles.
-When you see James Bond at the card table, he always seems to get incredible hands whenever he plays, and so do his opponents.
-You’ll often see him sitting with a full house against the villain’s flush in a battle of the biggest hands and the strongest nerve.
+When you see James Bond at the card table, he always seems to get incredible hands, and so do his opponents.
+You’ll often see him with a full house against the villain’s flush in a battle of big hands and nerve.

 Unfortunately, in real life, the game of poker is rarely as exciting as it is in the movies.
-That’s not because we lack Bond’s nerve or suave one-liners but because the odds of getting such great hands are against us.
-When you take a closer look at the chances of getting a hand with anything more than a pair, you start to see how much of a fantasy world our film stars live.
+That’s not because we lack Bond’s nerve or suave one-liners, but because the odds of getting such great hands are very slim and the odds of being in a big showdown are even slimmer.
+When you take a closer look at the chances of getting a hand with anything more than a pair, you start to see how much of a fantasy world 007 lives in.

 Big Chance of a Small Hand

 Peel away the glitz and glamor of the movies, and you'll find that the most likely hand in five-card stud or five-card draw is a “high” — a hand in which nothing goes with anything else and is reliant entirely on the value of the highest card.
 The odds of this are better than even money at 0.995:1, which means it will happen more than half of the time.
 What’s more, there is a 42% chance that you will get a pair, which is when you have two cards of the same value.
 Combined, this means you have a greater than 92% chance of having a weak hand and therefore having very little worth playing with.